hacl-star/hacl-star/README.EverCrypt.md

 Each distribution of EverCrypt contains a GNU Makefile that generates a static library and a shared object.
 The code depends on `kremlib`, which contains verified, extracted C implementations of some F\* standard library functions.
-For release branches, a copy of `kremlib` is provided in `dist/kremlib` and `dist/include`.
+For release branches, a copy of `kremlib` is provided in `dist/kremlib`.

-- When integrating EverCrypt, one can pick a distribution, along with the `kremlib` and `include` directories, thus giving a "wholesale" integration of the EverCrypt library.
+- When integrating EverCrypt, one can pick a distribution, along with the `kremlib` directory, thus giving a "wholesale" integration of the EverCrypt library.
 - For a more gradual integration, consumers can integrate algorithms one at a time, by cherry-picking the files that they are interested in.
 Each header